percona/pmm-doc/docs/how-to/configure.md

 As well as via the *PMM Settings* page, you can also disable telemetry with the `-e DISABLE_TELEMETRY=1` option in your docker run statement for the PMM Server.

+!!! note alert alert-primary ""

+    PMM retains the telemetry data by default for 30 days.
+However, this can be modified by an admin from the settings page.

 ### Check for updates

 When active, PMM will automatically check for updates and put a notification in the home page *Updates* dashboard if any are available.